 Collection: Mitjili Napurrula

-Mitjili Napurrula is a Pintupi woman from the Haasts Bluff region, located 200km west of Alice Springs in Central Australia.
+Mitjili Napurrula is a Pintupi woman from the Haasts Bluff region, located 200km west of Alice Springs in Central Australia and is the half sister to renowned indigenous artist Turkey Tjupurrula Tolson (dec) and is also a custodian of the Kulata (Spear) story.

 'MINIMALISM IN ABORIGINAL ART' EXHIBITION (APRIL 2022)